 There is also a FREE downloadable guide available to help you determine the right sandpaper grit.

 Step 5 | Installing the chargers

-Because I want to be able to remove these at any time, and take them with me to another place, I attached them with Velcro.
+Because I want to be able to remove these at any time and take them with me to another place, I attached them to the charging station cabinet with Velcro.

 Once the chargers were in place, I punched holes through the 6 mm MDF for the cables to pass through.

 Because I want this cabinet as clean as possible, I made these holes as close to the chargers as possible.

 This splitter has 5 sockets and 4 USB ports to which I can connect chargers.

-The charging station has turned out a little bigger than I Thought, but I’m actually happy with that.
+The charging station has turned out a little bigger than I thought, but I’m actually happy with that.